Dah-phd/idiom/README.md

 - Linux Mint

 ## TODO
-- fix tracking from closed tree paths
+- fix tracking edgecase where file is changed in by other app in select
 - write tests
 - lsp server cold start, maybe? "jedi-language server" starts slow